MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 Ensure developers and engineers are taking advantage of new security analysis functionality and protections by always using the latest compiler, linker, libraries, and are using the appropriate compiler and linker flags to generate secure executables.

 Organizations should implement a review and approval process to validate the security of any integrated components.
-They should establish a policy to only use approved components in build and deploy processes that is enforced and monitored.
+They should establish a policy to only use approved components in build and deploy processes that are enforced and monitored.

 #### Foundational identity security